 Ataxia Telangiectasia (A-T)

-Ataxia telangiectasia (A-T) is a rare inherited childhood disease that affects the nervous system and other body systems.
-The effects of A-T usually begin to appear by the age of 5 in a child affected by the disease.
+Ataxia telangiectasia (ah-TAX-ee-uh tel-AN-jeck-TAY-zhuh) is a rare childhood disease that affects the nervous system and other body systems.
+It is an inherited disease.
+The symptoms of A-T usually begin to show up by age 5.

 What causes A-T?